photon1503/az-native/demos/04-azure-container-apps/readme.md

 - Introduction to Scaling & KEDA (Kubernetes Event Driven Auto-Scaling)
 - Stateful Apps using Volume Mounts & Persistent Storage
 - Using Jobs in Azure Container Apps
-- Authentication and Authorization using Microsoft Identity Platform